mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, this feature can be disabled after it has been enabled by setting the feature gate to false again.
-In doing so, the scoring for VolumeBinding will revert to the current method.
-This change won't affect the behavior of existing Pods.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime